forgecrafted/rulerz/README.md

 ## License

+MIT, of course!
 Finishing Moves is Copyright Forge Software, LLC.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.